l7mp/stunner/README.md

 ### Exposing internal IP addresses

-The trick in STUNner is that both the TURN relay transport address and the media server address are internal pod IP addresses, and pods in Kubernetes are always guaranteed to be able connect [directly](https://sookocheff.com/post/kubernetes/understanding-kubernetes-networking-model/#kubernetes-networking-model), without the involvement of a NAT.
+The trick in STUNner is that both the TURN relay transport address and the media server address are internal pod IP addresses, and pods in Kubernetes are guaranteed to be able to connect [directly](https://sookocheff.com/post/kubernetes/understanding-kubernetes-networking-model/#kubernetes-networking-model), without the involvement of a NAT.
 This makes it possible to host the entire WebRTC infrastructure over the private internal pod network and still allow external clients to make connections to the media servers via STUNner.
-At the same time, this also has the bitter consequence that internal IP addresses are now be exposed to the WebRTC clients in ICE candidates.
+At the same time, this also has the bitter consequence that internal IP addresses are now exposed to the WebRTC clients in ICE candidates.

-The threat model is that with STUNner an attacker can scan the *private* IP address of all STUNner pods and all media server pods.
+The threat model is that, if possessing the correct credentials, an attacker can scan the *private* IP address of all STUNner pods and all media server pods via STUNner.
 This should not pose a major security risk though: remember, none of these private IP addresses can be reached externally.
 Nevertheless, if worried about information exposure then STUNner may not be the best option for you.

 ## Caveats